sebastianmenze/ambient-sound-inversion/README.md

 paper submitted to JASA in 2019
 contact: sebastian.menze@hi.no

-code and development by Sebastian Menze created and tested with Matlab 2016a and Python 2.7Parallel computing paramter estimation code used to estimate marine mammal distribution from ambient sound spectra
-Run on the Hexagon UIB unix cluster and fram.sigma2.no clusterwith with one paraanneal.py running per 32 cpu node
+Parallel computing paramter estimation code used to estimate marine mammal distribution from ambient sound spectra development by Sebastian Menze created and tested with Matlab 2016a and Python 2.7 Run on the Hexagon UIB unix cluster and fram.sigma2.no clusterwith with one paraanneal.py running per 32 cpu node

 # These liberaries needs to be downloaded separately: